-- 1. Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs); - 2.
-Use clinical evidence; and - 3.
-Be the decision of the PEB Board. - C. Section 42.1 (B) will expire June 30, 2021. - 42.2 A. The Employer will pay the entire premium costs for each bargaining unit employee for basic life, basic long-term disability and dental insurance coverage. - B. If the PEB Board authorizes stand-alone vision coverage, then the Employer will pay the entire premium costs for each bargaining unit employee.
+1. Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs);

+- 2. Use clinical evidence; and - 3.
+Be the decision of the PEB Board. - C. Section 42.1 (B) will expire June 30, 2025. - 42.2 A. The Employer will pay the entire premium costs for each bargaining unit employee for dental, basic life, and any offered basic long-term disability insurance coverage.
+If changes to the long-term disability benefit structure occur during the life of this Agreement, the Employer recognizes its obligation to bargain with the Coalition over impacts of those changes within the scope of bargaining. - B. If the PEB Board authorizes stand-alone vision insurance coverage, then the Employer will pay the entire premium costs for each bargaining unit employee.